Crossings Permitting

 Waterways Crossings Permitting Process

-Please email the following information to the waterways team member in your county to determine the right permit for your project.
-A member of our team will then call or email to discuss options and steps for submitting a permit application.
+Please email the following information to the Water Management Specialist in your county to determine the right permit for your project.
+They will then call or email to discuss options and steps for submitting a permit application.
 As you prepare this information, reviewing the Waterways Crossing General Permit Checklist (3500-130) may help you in designing your project.

 Please email: